What will my camper eat while at camp?

 camp.
 If there is a problem or if your camper is not adjusting well, a

-Camp Administrator will contact you.
+camp counselor will contact you.

 Where can I send mail to my camper?